schoolhouse-io/colmena-realworld-example-app/README.md

 ### Testing

-* [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) really shines when you need to think so much about public contracts and abstract interfaces.
+* [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) really shines when you need to design public contracts and abstract interfaces.
 * Since we encapsulate all our input/output operation within certain interfaces, we don't need a single stub, mock or test double in our tests, making them very easy to read and maintain.
 * [This `subject.clear` method call](https://github.com/schoolhouse-io/colmena-realworld-example-app/blob/master/lib/real_world/auth/ports/repository/spec_shared_examples.rb#L6) is the most awkward piece of test code you'll find in our codebase.
 We need it to wipe a database clean before each test.
 Compared to our experience testing class instances, ORM models and the like, we're proud owners of that piece of code.
-* We like to keep our test files close to our source code files, contrary to the idiomatic ruby way.
+* We like to keep our test files close to our source code files, contrary to the idiomatic Ruby way.
 We find them easier to find and maintain that way.
 * Most tests are highly parallelizable.
 Build times should decrease linearly with the number of resources you throw in.
 End-to-end tests are a different story, but hey, hopefully [they'll be small enough](https://martinfowler.com/articles/practical-test-pyramid.html).